tldr-pages/tldr/pages/common/activator.md

 `activator help`

-- build a binary version of your sbt project to deploy :
+- Build a binary version of your sbt project to deploy:

 `activator clean compile dist`